matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-muri.md

 - Navigate sprawling "big ball of mud" architectures.
 - Constantly shatter their focus with cross-team dependencies and context-switching.
-- Understand the entire, complex system just to make one small change.
+- Understand the entire, complex system just to make one minor change.

 It's a direct reflection of a fragmented organisation.
 As _Conway's Law_ observed decades ago:

-> Any organisation that designs a system will produce a design whose structure is a copy of the organisation's communication structure.
+> "Any organisation that designs a system will produce a design whose structure is a copy of the organisation's communication structure".

 If you have siloed "Frontend", "Backend", and "Database" teams for example, you will inevitably create a system with high-friction handoffs and a coupled, high-burden architecture.
 You are, in effect, shipping your org chart.